 Mrs. Lang and Mrs. Frederick’s advisories work together to assist with maintaining the grounds of the Healing Garden in Easton, a garden and park for parents who have lost children.
 They also partner with The Benedictine School in Ridgely, helping their students with crafts and projects, and doing some read-aloud and skits.

-Mrs. Walter and Mrs. Sheets’s advisories visit The Gardens at William Hill Manor to play games with residents.
+Mrs. Sheets’s advisory visits The Gardens at William Hill Manor to play games with residents.
 During the holidays, the students plan a performance of songs and stories that are presented to the residents during their afternoon activity hour.

 Ms. Amaral’s advisory works with the residents of the Dixon House Independent and Assisted Living home, visiting them often throughout the year.
 The students research appropriate craft projects and games, organize materials, and work collaboratively with the residents during visits to create the projects and play games.